Steiner-254/Cyfrin-Updraft-Course/Begginer/Beginner-Section-Revision.md

 - You can send ether to other contracts by `transfer`, `send` or `call`.
 - The transfer automatically reverts if the transaction fails.
 - `send` has a maximum of 2300 gas and throws a boolean when it fails.
+- Constructor.
+- Make the withdraw function to only be called by the owner of the contract.
+This can be achieved by setting the `msg.sender` owner of the smart contract to call the withdraw function.
 -